satyajeet24/Ecommerce-Application-APIs-Sample-using-FastAPI/README.md

-      # Before executing get API of the products, create some dummy products by running asyncio.run(create_dummy_products())
+      Before executing get API of the products, create some dummy products by running this instruction - asyncio.run(create_dummy_products())